Rules for Accessing Superannuation Early in Australia

 Less-common pathways

-Other early-release pathways exist for narrow situations:
+A handful of other doors exist for narrow situations:

 • Departing Australia Superannuation Payment (DASP) – for temporary visa holders permanently leaving Australia, who can claim accumulated super.
 Tax treatment is different from standard release.
 Working holiday makers face higher rates.